JunusErgin/ng-component/README.md

 - Follow the instructions on the command line

 ## Windows
 - You need a bash which is able to execute `.sh` files.
-I would recommend to install the Windows Subsystem for Linux (WSL)
+I would recommend to install the Windows Subsystem for Linux (WSL) or just use Git Bash.
 - You can open the script from any directory if you copy is it `C:/Windows/System32/`
+- In order to run the script from the Webstorm Terminal, you need to write a small *wrapper file* in your System32

 ## Additional Information
 - You don't have to add the postfix Compoent, it will be automatically added as a postfix.